IleelI/review-keeper/README.md

 ## Installation

-To use Remix Standard, you need to have Node.js (version 18 or higher) and PNPM installed on your machine.
+To use Review Keeper, you need to have Node.js (version 20 or higher) and PNPM installed on your machine.
 Follow the steps below to get started:

 1. **Install Node.js:**